 The fear of returning to work after a career break

-Many women (and men) often take a career break for family reasons, perhaps because of maternity leave or to spend longer time at home caring for their children’s needs.
+Many women (and men) often take a career break for family reasons, perhaps because of maternity leave or to spend a longer time at home caring for their children’s needs.
 According to this article, many people then fear returning to work because they are afraid the workplace has moved on too much and because their skills have become irrelevant.
 However, this fear can be alleviated.
 If you’re on a career break, you should ensure your time at home is wisely spent.

 “Getting back out in the career field after a break is not uncommon.
 Reasons can be pursuing higher education to learn new skills, becoming a carer for a family member or to start a family of your own.
 Making the decision to get back into work can be daunting but it doesn’t need to be.” – Getting Back On The Career Ladder

 You might want to run a small business from home, for example, not only to raise your income while you’re away from work but to build on skills that might be relevant to the career you are looking to get into or return to.
-You might also want to take on professional qualifications appropriate to your career, many of which, such as these Grand Canyon University nursing courses for those in healthcare, can be taken part-time and in some cases, online.
+You might also want to take on professional qualifications appropriate to your career, many of which, such as these Grand Canyon University nursing courses for those in

 You can then sharpen your skills without losing your competitive edge when you later